-Some puppies pick things up pretty quickly while others take longer to get the hang of it.
+Some puppies pick things up pretty quickly, while others take longer to get the hang of it.
 It can also depend on what you’re trying to accomplish.
-For instance, teaching simpler tricks like sit and stay will likely be easier to teach than those with multiple steps, such as roll-over or fetch.
+For instance, simpler tricks like sit and stay will likely be easier to teach than those with multiple steps, such as roll-over or fetch.

 You don’t have to go it alone.
 In addition to getting advice from your veterinarian, there are lots of options for training your puppy.
 For example, you can sign up for one-on-one sessions with a professional trainer, send your furball to group lessons at a puppy school, or enroll in individual puppy classes.

-It’s smart to stock up on puppy supplies before you bring your little furball home.
+It’s wise to stock up on puppy supplies before you bring your little furball home.
 You can ask if the shelter has a new puppy checklist, but these are some of the items you’ll need to have on hand.